replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 replicated release create --yaml-dir ./release
 ```

-This creates a release for version `0.6.0` of your Slackernews appliance on
+This creates a release for version `0.6.0` of your SlackerNews appliance on
 the vendor portal.
 To make it available to your customers, you need to publish
 it to a release channel.
 Release channels are used by the Replicated Platform
 to assure customers get access to the release you intend for them to get.
 The